cxh42/CostalSeg/README.md

 **1. Training segmentation model from scratch:**

-If you dont want to train model by yourself, just skip this step.
+If you dont want to train model by yourself, just skip this step and turn to 2.
+Download our pretrained model.

 Download dataset for segmentation model training from [link](https://drive.google.com/file/d/184yJDCdGg8OZzl6mnEC8e8TvO_cK-qFU/view?usp=sharing), unzip the folder to project's root directory.

 Run `./SegmentModelTraining/MetalMarcy/train.py` and `./SegmentModelTraining/SilhouetteJaenette/train.py` to train model, then save your best trained .pth model to `./models`, rename them to `MM_best_model.pth` and `SJ_best_model.pth`